kmarkiv/kmarkiv.github.io/README.md

 ### Swimming

-I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
+I am a long-distance swimmer and have raised money for charity by partnering with NGOs in India.
 You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="\_blank" rel="noopener"}.
 Here are some selected swims.

-*   Elephanta to gateway of India for supporting acid attack victims.
+*   Elephanta to Gateway of India for supporting acid attack victims.
 *   Swim Miami 2016 for buying wheelchairs for differently-abled people.
-*   Swim Miami 2021 for covid relief.
+*   Swim Miami 2021 for COVID relief.
-*   Across lake Muhazi in Rwanda for fun.
+*   Across Lake Muhazi in Rwanda for fun.

 ### Software development

 Over the past 15 years, I have built technology on the web, Android, desktop, iOS, and hardware gadgets.
-I still love to make things but rarely do it for projects outside my research these days.
-After more than a decade of fancy portfolios, I decided to keep it simple this time.
+I still love making things but rarely do it for projects outside my research.
+After over a decade of fancy portfolios, I kept it simple this time.

 Here are some selected projects:

 *   Flask APIs at scale: APIs that served 4 million users at TeliportMe (where I was the Architect)
-*   WebGL viewer: I designed a 3D viewer for phone and web browsers on par with Google street view.
+*   WebGL viewer: I designed a 3D viewer for phones and web browsers that is on par with Google Street View.
-*   Learn Kannada: An android application to teach a second language that has >10K downloads.
+*   Learn Kannada: An Android application to teach a second language with>10K downloads.
 *   Textin: A desktop application to send text messages and my first entrepreneurship venture
 *   Enginux: I helped build a custom Ubuntu derivative based on Linux Mint.
-*   Jedi Mouse: An interactive device that uses gestures and EEG data from the brain from the user to control the mouse.
+*   Jedi Mouse: An interactive device that uses gestures and EEG data from the user's brain to control the mouse.

 ### Hobbies

-*   Cooking: I am good at cooking South Indian food, but I occasionally try vegetarian cuisines from other cultures.
+*   Cooking: I am good at cooking South Indian food but occasionally try vegetarian cuisines from other cultures.
-*   Sketching: I love to draw cartoon characters, and I usually draw them with a positive message.
+*   Sketching: I love to draw cartoon characters, usually with a positive message.
 *   Meditation: I follow the heartfulness practice regularly.
-*   Learning French: As much as I can.
+*   Learning French and German: As much as I can.
 *   Chess: I play Blitz and Bullet on chess.com

 ### Contact